StefanKumarasinghe/CodeMasterPro/README.md

 - **Memory, Internet and other tools** - Has support for many tools including internal docuemntation, web scraping of websites for effective RAG
 - **Previous Chats and Snippets** - You can now choose to save chats and snippets for later use and CodeMasterPro will always save your last unsaved chat
 - **Highly Customized** - You can customize the prompt and the preferences as you like that suits you
+- **Project Context** - We allow you to upload your projects either via Zip, folder or a github repo to be index and use it as context when asking questions
+- **Github Search** - Use GitHub to get tools online that will provide examples for the llm to use and make better responses

 ## Getting Started